 In 1993, she founded Artpace, an artist residency, exhibition and education program in San Antonio that has garnered recognition for nurturing the creative expression of emerging and established artists, while actively engaging youth and adult audiences.
 After 14 years, Artpace has awarded fellowships to more than 150 artists and served as a catalyst in the careers of five MacArthur Fellows and four Turner Prize nominees.
 Located in a former auto dealership in downtown San Antonio, Artpace has brought more than 200 schools throughout South Texas into its exhibition program and innovative education programs.
 Pace once described Artpace as a “laboratory of dreams – my own as well as the artists.”

-Beginning in 1976, Linda actively worked and exhibited as an artist.
-She frequently captured ideas from her dreams in color-pencil sketches, and diligently gathered, catalogued and worked familiar images into large assemblages.
+Linda found her voice as an artist in the mid 1990s..
+She frequently captured ideas from her dreams in color-pencil sketches, and diligently gathered, catalogued and worked familiar objects into large assemblages.
 In an artist statement written in 2005, Pace described her work as follows: “I have always been interested in how the ordinary can become extraordinary.
 Removed from the familiarity and clutter of everyday life, utilitarian objects can convey an aesthetic power not otherwise imagined, especially when expressed through the transformative process of being rendered into works of art.
 The poetics of the everyday have been inspired by the realm of dreams and my work to mine the subconscious, where events or memories may acquire a transcendent quality.
 The drawings are a way to magnify the images that stand out to me in my dreams.
 As a group, they can be read as a sort of glossary of one person’s dream life.
 Drawing is a medium I have gravitated towards for its immediacy and spontaneity.
 It allows me to create imagery that seems to be meaningful.
 While not imagined as studies for three-dimensional objects, these drawings have occasionally become the basis for sculpture, when the images suggest a need for further exploration beyond the intimate space of drawing.”
 Her work has been included in exhibitions in the San Antonio Museum of Art, the Blue Star Contemporary Art Center in San Antonio, as well as numerous commercial galleries and private collections.

 “…Pace will be remember as ‘the artist’s collector.’
 By that I mean because not only was Linda a patron of the arts and of individual artists, she herself was an artist.”Isaac Julien CBE, contemporary artist and close friend of Linda Pace